viktormiok/ragt2ridges/README.md

 ### VAR(2)
 The previous technique is extended to assess the presence of dynamic dependencies over a longer time range than that implied by the VAR(1) model.
 This is done through the VAR(2) model, which includes an additional explanatory time point, that is the two time points directly preceding the current one may both contribute to the observed variation in the latter.
 ### Fused VAR(1)
-Using fused VAR(1) model differences among the groups' interaction networks may be identified.
+Using the fused VAR(1) model differences among the groups' interaction networks may be identified.
 Hereto a group-wise VAR(1) model is assumed but fitted jointly to facilitate the borrowing of information when they share network features.
 ### VARX(1)
 When information on additional molecular levels (e.g., DNA copy number or microRNA gene expression) is available, those levels may be incorporated into the network.
-The VARX(1) model integrates time-varying covariates from other molecular levels (corresponding the “X” in VARX) into the VAR(1) model.
+The VARX(1) model integrates time-varying covariates from other molecular levels (corresponding to the “X” in VARX) into the VAR(1) model.

 ## Installation